Independent Palestine is the only way to pay the debt of murdered Palestinian children, says Turkish President Erdogan - ExBulletin

 Turkish President Recep Tayyip Erdogan on Tuesday reiterated his call for the creation of an independent Palestinian state, saying it is the only way to pay the debt of murdered Palestinian children.

-“We all owe a debt to the murdered Palestinian children, and this debt can only be paid through the creation of an independent Palestinian state,” President Erdogan told ambassadors in Ankara during an iftar, or dinner, dinner. breakfast of the holy month of Ramadan.
+“We all owe a debt to the murdered Palestinian children, and this debt can only be paid through the creation of an independent Palestinian state,” President Erdogan told ambassadors in Ankara during an iftar, or evening meal. evening to break the fast of the holy month. of Ramadan.

+The president said Trkiye would protect his Palestinian brothers, as he has done so far, and would not back down.

 “They cannot stop us from calling the murderer a murderer.
 Instead of trying to hide the truth about the genocide, Israeli leaders must answer for the dead babies in Gaza,” he added.